thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/necsim_library.rst.txt

 undergoing dispersal, drift and speciation without niche effects or other competitive elements.

 Whilst obviously not realistic, the patterns produced by such models can often give a surprisingly accurate portrayal of real-world systems.
-For more information on the topic, please see [Hubbell2001]_.
+For more information on the topic, please see :ref:`Hubbell (2001)<Hubbell2001>`.